Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Keep the dotcom crash in the back of your mind.
 For now, I'm going to focus entirely on how Perez's account of financial bubbles comports with the ICO bubble.

 ## The Frenzy
-If we have just witnessed the *collapse* phase, then it’s worth rewinding to what Perez has to say about the period that precedes it: the installation phase.

 > Frenzy is the tumultuous period when financial capital takes off on its own...
 All those benefitting from this flourishing of opportunities believe the world is going through a marvelous time.

 In the frenzy, new millionaires are minted.
 They try to multiply their wealth in the same way they made it, redeploying their capital to generate more profits.
 The gap between paper values and real values widens, and the newly rich come to believe that their newfound wealth is due to superior insight and intuition.